ChengGuo2000/Learning-Notes_LLM-from-Scratch/appendix-A/appendix-A-notes.md

     - **Set to 0**: data loading will be done in the main process and not in separate worker processes.
 This may lead to significant slowdowns
     - **Set to a number > 0**: multiple worker processes are launched to load data in parallel, freeing the main process to focus on training, better utilizing resources.
 But it is not optimal when working with very small datasets or on Jupyter notebooks because it may lead to overhead or crashes.
     - `num_workers=4` usually leads to optimal performance in real-world datasets.

+## Train a NN
+- `model.train()` and `model.eval()` are settings that put the model into a training and an evaluation mode.
+It is necessary for components that behave differently during training and inference, like **dropout** or **batch normalization** layers.
+It is best practice to include them all the time.
+- `loss.backward()` will calculate the gradients in the computation graph in the background.
+- `optimizer.step()` use the gradients to update the model parameters to minimize the loss.
+In SGF optimizer, it multiplies the gradients with the learning rate and adding the scaled negative gradient to the parameters.
+- `optimizer.zero_grad()` is important for preventing undesired gradient accumulation, so we must call it in each update round.
+- The `compute_accuracy` function (implemented in section A.7) is a general method that scales to datasets of arbitrary size since, in each iteration, the dataset chunk that the model receives is the same size as the batch size seen during training.
+- `model.state_dict()` is a Python dict that maps each layer in the model to its trainable parameters (weights and biases).
+- `model.load_state_dict()` applies the parameters obtained from the reconstruction of the Python dict.

 ## Useful Links
 - [PyTorch Website](https://pytorch.org/)